LEPTIN RECEPTOR (LEPR) DEFICIENCY

 In very rare cases, someone who is a carrier for LEPR deficiency (meaning they have just one disease-causing variant) may develop some of the symptoms of the disorder.

-If a diagnosis of LEPR deficiency is clinically suspected, a blood test can be ordered for genetic testing to help confirm the diagnosis.
+If LEPR deficiency is suspected by your doctor based on clinical signs and symptoms, a genetic test can be ordered to help confirm a diagnosis.

 What treatment is available?